hitbox/crew-brief/README.md

 ### Problems

+- Sometimes userEvent fields are missing, like "status".
+- Excel does not support microseconds, they are lost after write.
 - Some resizing doesn't look good, usually for rows and columns that are hard to resize in Excel itself.